erysdren/eui/README.md

 You must also define the `EUI_PIXEL_DEPTH` preprocessor macro.
 Valid values: 8, 16, 32.

+While CMake is used to build the test programs, it is not required for EUI itself.

 > [!WARNING]
 > EUI is *not* yet production-ready, and the API is still changing.
 Proceed with caution.